Assembly-Language/github-with-assembly-AfiaMaham/README.md

 remarks about sum-even

 uses test command to check each element of array with 1h. jump to add even numbers of array if zero flag is set otherwise skip it.
-In the end, display sum and total numbers of even in array.
+In the end, display sum and total numbers of even in array

 remarks about sum-odd